gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 In this model, the slope b1 can be interpreted as an elasticity: b1 is the average percentage change in y resulting from a 1% increases in x.
 Other useful forms can also be verified.
 The *log-linear* form is specified by only transforming the forecast variable and the *linear-log* form is obtained by transforming the predictor.

 Recall that in order to perform a logarithmic transformation to a variable, all of its observed values must be greater than zero.
+In the case that variable x contains zeros, we use the transformation log(x + 1); i.e., we add one to the value of the variable and then take logarithms.

+One of the simplest specifications is to make f *piecewise linear*.
+That is, we introduce points where the slope of f can change.
+These points are called *knots*.